rmcgibbo/msmaccelerator2/README.md

   absolute path on the local system, but in the future it could be a S3 bucket or something.
 But we really *should* take advantage of shared filesystems on clusters.
-- When a "clusterer" comes online, it bigs the server who replies with a list of all of the trajectories currently on disk.
-It builds an msm and pings the server when it's done.
-When the server hears that the MSM is built, it loads some info from the MSM (currently the cluster centers and eq. populations) which it uses to generate future starting structures (currently by sampling from the multinomial)
+- When a "clusterer" comes online, it pings the server who replies with a list of all of the trajectories currently on disk.
+It builds an msm and tells the server when it's done.
+When the server hears that the MSM is built, it loads some info from the MSM (currently the cluster centers and eq. populations) which it uses to generate future starting structures (currently by sampling from the multinomial).
+This is where we plug in new adaptive sampling algorithms.
 - It's really important that the server process have a LIGHT memory and compute footprint.
 If need-be, the actual selection of the starting structure (e.g. from the multinomial or whatever adaptive sampling strategy